cannarron/driveway/README.md

 # Driveway

+Welcome to Driveway.
-A simple Node JS API that allows users (admin) to manage parking spaces.
+Driveway is a simple Node JS API that allows users (admin) to manage parking spaces.

 ## Core Technologies